aspose-cells/Aspose.Cells-Doc-md/english/net/what-s-new-in-aspose-cells-for-net/_index.md

 ## Aspose.Cells for .NET 23.9

 * Support to calculate new functions in formula: LAMBDA,LET,MAP,SCAN
-* Support to import/export EPub files
+* Support to import/export EPUB files
 * Support to filter chart series
 * Support localization for GridDesktop
 * Provide GridWeb for .net7-windows platform